peps0791/My-Android-PlayGround/README.md

 # Project Notes

 Used the [Simple Graph Library](http://www.android-graphview.org/simple-graph/).
 Used the dependency method to add as dependency.
+Here is an [example for real-time integration](http://www.android-graphview.org/realtime-chart/).

 Note: The Graph uses a special structure defined in Graph.xml file.